Richard Polt - Profile on Academia.edu (original) (raw)

 Heidegger calls the thought that "being is presence" the "thunderbolt" that led him to link being... more Heidegger calls the thought that "being is presence" the "thunderbolt" that led him to link being and time and inspired his deconstruction of Western metaphysics.
 However, the scope of the concept of presence varies in his texts; the narrower it is, the more dramatic yet less plausible is his "thunderbolt."
 What is presence?
 Does Heidegger ultimately reject presence as the meaning of being, or does he accept it if conceived broadly enough?
 This study surveys the meaning and status of "presence" in Heidegger.
 I argue that he maintains a critical perspective, and that his critique can be applied not only to the tradition as interpreted in his "history of being," but also to contemporary phenomena such as information technology.

-This is a submitted manuscript under review that I am sharing in accordance with Cambridge University Press’s Green Open Access policy.
-I expect Heidegger on Presence to be published in 2025 in the series Cambridge Elements: The Philosophy of Martin Heidegger (https://www.cambridge.org/core/publications/elements/philosophy-of-martin-heidegger).
+I have shared this pre-publication version in accordance with Cambridge University Press’s Green Open Access policy.
+The final version of Heidegger on Presence was published in 2025 in the series Cambridge Elements: The Philosophy of Martin Heidegger (https://www.cambridge.org/core/elements/heidegger-on-presence/D69A49F25512D078EB4555536D1A4D9D).
 That published version is the text that should be cited in any scholarship.
-This version is free to view and download for personal use only.
+This penultimate version is free to view and download for personal use only.
 Not for re-distribution, re-sale or use in derivative works. © Richard Polt 2024.

 Heidegger: An Introduction.
 Ithaca: Cornell University Press and London: UCL Press, 1999.
 Current... more Heidegger: An Introduction.
 Ithaca: Cornell University Press and London: UCL Press, 1999.
 Currently published in the UK by Routledge.